-The most common tax code (tax year 2018/19) is 11851L.
+The most common tax code for 2019/20 is 1250L or 1185L for 2018/19.
 Typically, this code is used for most people with a single job and no additional untaxed income (such as interest on savings), unpaid tax or taxable benefits (for example a company car).

 What is a tax code?